Festival Internacional Cervantino: 1980s to the present

 However, problems with the lack of funds and organizational issues brought the event to a crisis by 2006.
 There were structural and financial changes made during the rest of that decade, and by 2010, the Festival was able to recuperate much of its former status, attracting major artists from around the world.
 However, problems with large crowds of mostly young people, drinking in public remains a problem, especially for the local populace.

 The 38th edition of the Festival in 2010 was dedicated to Mexico's Bicentennial of Independence and Centennial of the Revolution.
 Three states, Chihuahua, Michoacán and Querétaro, along with three countries, Argentina, Colombia and Chile, were the special guests as they celebrated their bicentennials in the same year.
 The 2010 version had 3,161 artists from 31 countries, with special emphasis on traditional Mexican music and dance.

 The 2011 version brought together 2,800 artists from 29 countries, in genres such as classical and folk music to techno, open-air theatre, expositions, recent plays and other works from the 20th century by well-known writers.
 It is dedicated to the environment, with a theme of “The Gifts of Nature” and special guests Denmark, Finland, Sweden, Norway and Nayarit.
 Artists include The Oslo Camerata, Geir Henning Braaten, Knut Reiersrud, Mari Boine, a dramatization of Il Postino by Pablo Neruda, the Saint Petersburg Philharmonic Orchestra focusing on 19th century Russian music, especially Tchaikovsky, the DeMUG Baroque Ensemble, and an exhibition of Oaxacan painter Francisco Toledo in the Museo del Pueblo.
 The 2011 event cost 122 million pesos to set up, with most of the money coming from CONACULTA and the rest from the state of Guanajuato, the University of Guanajuato and the city of Guanajuato.

 The 2014 performance was opened by taiko drumming group Tokyo Dagekidan, a performance attended by Japan's Prince Fumihito Akishino and his wife Kiko.

-The 2020 festival will be presented online from October 14 to 18 due to the COVID-19 pandemic in Mexico.
+The 2020 festival was presented online from October 14 to 18 due to the COVID-19 pandemic in Mexico.